-Ever since Behati Prinsloo and Adam Levine married four years ago in a top-secret wedding, they've been giving us serious #MarriageGoals.
+Ever since Behati Prinsloo and Adam Levine married five years ago in a top-secret wedding, they've been giving us serious #MarriageGoals.
 Since then, the picture-perfect couple has added to their family with two adorable little girls—daughters Dusty Rose and Gio Grace—and we're constantly aww'ing over how sweet the foursome is.
 Even cuter than their Instagram family shots?
 Adam Levine and Behati Prinsloo's perfect, under-the-radar, destination wedding!
 So of course, it's time to look back on the Victoria's Secret stunner and Maroon 5 crooner's festive wedding day.

 After a quick breakup, followed by a quicker reunion, Sexiest Man Alive Levine took himself off the market in July 2013 and proposed to his supermodel girlfriend in romantic fashion—but not without losing a bit of his trademark cool.
 "Doesn't matter how certain you think you are.
 You still get down on that knee and you just get woozy and you're like, 'I'm doing this.
 Oh my God.'
 And you can't be confident about it.
 It's impossible," Levine said on the Live with Kelly and Michael.
 "I'm a confident person, but I got down on that knee and everything changed immediately.
 I lost my equilibrium.
 I had to get on the other one," he said.